Uranus: Axial tilt

-Visibility
+Visibility from Earth

 The mean apparent magnitude of Uranus is 5.68 with a standard deviation of 0.17, while the extremes are 5.38 and 6.03.
 This range of brightness is near the limit of naked eye visibility.
 Much of the variability is dependent upon the planetary latitudes being illuminated from the Sun and viewed from the Earth.
 Its angular diameter is between 3.4 and 3.7 arcseconds, compared with 16 to 20 arcseconds for Saturn and 32 to 45 arcseconds for Jupiter.
 At opposition, Uranus is visible to the naked eye in dark skies, and becomes an easy target even in urban conditions with binoculars.
-In larger amateur telescopes with an objective diameter of between 15 and 23 cm, Uranus appears as a pale cyan disk with distinct limb darkening.
+On larger amateur telescopes with an objective diameter of between 15 and 23 cm, Uranus appears as a pale cyan disk with distinct limb darkening.
 With a large telescope of 25 cm or wider, cloud patterns, as well as some of the larger satellites, such as Titania and Oberon, may be visible.

-Physical characteristics

 Internal structure

 Uranus's mass is roughly 14.5 times that of Earth, making it the least massive of the giant planets.
 Its diameter is slightly larger than Neptune's at roughly four times that of Earth.
 A resulting density of 1.27 g/cm3 makes Uranus the second least dense planet, after Saturn.
 This value indicates that it is made primarily of various ices, such as water, ammonia, and methane.
 The total mass of ice in Uranus's interior is not precisely known, because different figures emerge depending on the model chosen; it must be between 9.3 and 13.5 Earth masses.
 Hydrogen and helium constitute only a small part of the total, with between 0.5 and 1.5 Earth masses.
 The remainder of the non-ice mass (0.5 to 3.7 Earth masses) is accounted for by rocky material.

-The standard model of Uranus's structure is that it consists of three layers: a rocky (silicate/iron–nickel) core in the centre, an icy mantle in the middle and an outer gaseous hydrogen/helium envelope.
-The core is relatively small, with a mass of only 0.55 Earth masses and a radius less than 20% of Uranus'; the mantle comprises its bulk, with around 13.4 Earth masses, and the upper atmosphere is relatively insubstantial, weighing about 0.5 Earth masses and extending for the last 20% of Uranus's radius.
+The standard model of Uranus's structure is that it consists of three layers: a rocky (silicate/iron–nickel) core in the centre, an icy mantle in the middle, and an outer gaseous hydrogen/helium envelope.
+The core is relatively small, with a mass of only 0.55 Earth masses and a radius less than 20% of the planet; the mantle comprises its bulk, with around 13.4 Earth masses, and the upper atmosphere is relatively insubstantial, weighing about 0.5 Earth masses and extending for the last 20% of Uranus's radius.
 Uranus's core density is around 9 g/cm3, with a pressure in the centre of 8 million bars (800 GPa) and a temperature of about 5000 K. The ice mantle is not in fact composed of ice in the conventional sense, but of a hot and dense fluid consisting of water, ammonia and other volatiles.
 This fluid, which has a high electrical conductivity, is sometimes called a water–ammonia ocean.